 Ask a Follow Up Question but Keep it Optional - Customer feedback is not so worthy when you do not know the reason behind it.
 When you get to know whether your customers liked or disliked the experience you provided them, it is also essential to know the why behind that feedback.
 So, always include an open-ended follow-up question to ask the reason for customers’ feedback.

 But make sure to not make it mandatory to answer this question.
 Making it compulsory can be bothering for the customers.
 It can make the survey more complicated and lengthy, due to which they can leave the survey without submitting it.

 Using Thumbs Up/Down Surveys to measure Customer Satisfaction

-While setting up your surveys, you can use Thumbs Up/Down Surveys in your Zonka Feedback CSAT Survey Tool.
+While setting up your surveys, you can use thumbs Up/down surveys easily with Zonka Feedback.

-You can customize the survey as per your requirements — add more survey questions, edit the questions, design your survey to match your company brand, add survey logic, etc.
+You can customize the survey as per your requirements — add more survey questions, edit the questions, design your survey to match your company brand, add survey logic and question branching, etc.

-Once your survey is ready, choose from different surveys channels to measure customer satisfaction and sentiment — set up your survey on your website, in-app, send email surveys, SMS Surveys, or set them up on your premises using Zonka Feedback App on iPads and Android devices.
+Once your survey is ready, choose from survey channels to measure customer satisfaction and sentiment — set up your survey on your website as a website survey, in-app surveys in your app, send email surveys, SMS surveys, share them offline as Android surveys or iOS surveys.
+You can also set up your devices on your premises using the Zonka Feedback App on iPads and Android devices as kiosk surveys.

-Thumbs Up/Down Surveys effectively collect customer feedback and gauge satisfaction quickly and easily.
+Thumbs up/down Surveys effectively collect customer feedback and gauge satisfaction quickly and easily.
 They are best for businesses with a fast nature and when you want to get quick feedback at every touchpoint.
-If you use them effectively, they can help you easily know real customer experience and improve it.
+If you use them effectively, they can help you easily know the real customer experience and make improvements.